Audacy, Inc.: Radio.com

 On June 25, 2018, Entercom announced that Radio.com would become the exclusive streaming portal for all of its stations, beginning with its legacy stations on July 6, and former CBS Radio stations beginning August 1, ending its relationship with the third-party service TuneIn.
-All Entercom properties were also branded on-air as "A Radio.com station".
+All Entercom properties were also branded on-air as "Proud to be a Radio.com station".

 Following the termination of its deal with United States Traffic Network, Entercom launched an internal Traffic Weather and Information Network (TWIN) in August 2018.

 In February 2019 Radio.com Sports was created, featuring appearances from experts on Entercom sports stations across the country.
 Mercedes-Benz was the first sponsor to sign on as a brand partner.

-On August 19, 2019, Entercom launched the Radio.com Sports Digital Network, a collection of daily live audio and video programming from the company’s sports stations.
-Later that month, Paul Suchman became the company’s Chief Marketing Officer.
+On August 19, 2019, Entercom launched the Radio.com Sports Digital Network, a collection of daily live audio and video programming from the company's sports stations.
+Later that month, Paul Suchman became the company's Chief Marketing Officer.

 In September 2019, Entercom partnered with Apple to integrate access to Radio.com stations via Siri (on the iOS 13 update) and Apple Music.
 In November, it also released a capsule for Samsung Bixby.

-Radio.com was relaunched as the Audacy app and website as part of the company’s 2021 rebrand.
+Radio.com was relaunched as the Audacy app and website as part of the company's 2021 rebrand.

 Developments

 In May 2014, Entercom announced its launch of SmartReach Digital product line focused on creating digital marketing options for small and medium businesses.

 Early in 2020, Entercom opened a HD Radio Sound Space in Los Angeles as an event space and home for future live events.
 The space was opened with a live performance from Coldplay.

-In response to the COVID-19 pandemic, Entercom developed the Stay Connected programming that included "Heroes & Difference Makers," and "Love Local," and “I'm Listening: Stay Connected," a daily digital series on mental health hosted by "LOVELINE"'s Dr. Chris Donaghue.
+In response to the COVID-19 pandemic, Entercom developed the Stay Connected programming that included "Heroes & Difference Makers," and "Love Local," and "I'm Listening: Stay Connected," a daily digital series on mental health hosted by "LOVELINE"'s Dr. Chris Donaghue.

-In 2022, Audacy announced plans to open a new studio on Broadway in Nashville, as part of the company’s partnership with Hard Rock International.
+In 2022, Audacy announced plans to open a new studio on Broadway in Nashville, as part of the company's partnership with Hard Rock International.
 The studio opened in September 2024.

 In February 2023, Audacy released a ground-breaking study alongside research and analytics platform Veritonic that highlights how to make audio ads most effective.

 In March 2024, Audacy introduced dynamic AI and machine learning into its Ad Tech stack to help brands more precisely target podcast consumers.
 This capability will allow advertising partners to target messages that are aligned with podcast content.